-Invisalign Treatment in Columbus
+Invisalign Columbus

-Many professionals would like to correct noticeable gaps or misaligned teeth, however they find the prospect of wearing noticeable metal braces unbearable.
+Many professionals would like to correct noticeable gaps or misaligned teeth, however, they find the prospect of wearing noticeable metal braces unbearable.
 Invisalign clear aligners offer an aesthetic treatment option for such patients.
 Invisalign offers a series of clear, removable aligners that work to straighten your teeth.
-With the new advances in the clear aligner technology, majority of adults and adolescents can have Invisalign as a treatment option.
+With the new advances in clear aligner technology, the majority of adults and adolescents can have Invisalign as a treatment option.

-How does Invisalign work?
+How Does Invisalign Work?

 Over the course of treatment, you will be supplied with a series of aligners.
-Each aligner will fit over attachments (buttons) that are tooth colored and are glued on to your teeth.
+Each aligner will fit over attachments (buttons) that are tooth colored and are glued onto your teeth.
 Each aligner will make slight adjustments to tooth position, a process that is mapped out in advance by your orthodontist, specifically for your malocclusion.
 When the aligners are placed on the teeth, they cause the teeth to gradually shift from their current position.
 After approximately one to two weeks, you will begin using the next set of aligners, which will continue the teeth straightening process.

 Case 1

-Adult female, anterior and posterior crossbite, crowded arches and worn dentition.
+Adult female, anterior and posterior crossbite, crowded arches, and worn dentition.

-Treatment: Patient was treated with invisalign clear aligners only.
+Treatment: Patient was treated with Invisalign clear aligners only.

 Case 2